 PROBLEM OUTCOME ΑCTIVITY RESPONSIBLE High levels of substance use and substance related crime Increased knowledge on the effects of alcohol and illicit substance abuse.
 Illegal shebeens are closed.
 Liquor laws are strictly enforced.
 Greater access to and increased utilisation of psychosocial support services for people addicted to substances.
 Improve rehabilitation sector within hospitals (Consider capacity as well as the level of services Undertake research detailing the correct zoning for liquor outlets.
 Collect data and information from the SAPS of all the liquor outlets (legal and illegal).
 Continuously update information on the liquor outlets.
 Designate a group (Preferably the CPF) to assist the SAPS to ensure that the liquor license holders retain their licenses and operate within rules and regulations.
 Daily visits to legal shebeens to monitor the trading hours.
 Daily visits to legal (and illegal) shebeens to remove children under the age of 18 years.
 Eradicate ALL illegal/unlicensed shebeens.
 Consult all liquor tradesmen on a quarterly basis.
 Establish and facilitate Alcoholic Anonymous (AA) and Narcotics Anonymous (NA) meetings.
 Establish effective and accessible rehabilitation centres.
 Implement evidence-based substance abuse programmes by the DSD and the DoH.
 Establish designated clinic rooms for psychiatric patients.
 Create greater awareness on the impact of alcohol misuse.
-Create greater awareness on the impact of alcohol abuse, drug addition, FAS and the services to help with addiction in the Bergrivier communities.
+Create greater awareness on the impact of alcohol misuse.
+Distribute materials to educate pregnant mothers on the impact of using alcohol during pregnancy.
+Education initiatives on FAS.
+Have regular media coverage on the topic of alcohol abuse, drug addition, FAS and the services to help with addiction in the Bergrivier communities.
 School workshops on alcohol use, drug use, addiction, teenage pregnancy and FAS.
 The Bergrivier Municipality CPF Community Safety Forum (CSF) Liquor Traders/Tavern Owners DBE DoH DSD CBO FBO Churches DoCS